JeffryGonzalez/applied-angular-nov-lab/labs/books.md

 );
 ```

+You will notice that while our type seems to specify only certain data (id, title, author, etc.) all of the data is displayed.

+In TypeScript, the types are for "us" and don't have anything to do with "reality" in the browser.
+They are just a way for the compiler to do some "checking" for us as we code, and give us some code completion.

 Convert the `<pre>` element to an unordered list, and for each of the books in the books signal, display a list item element with the raw jason for the book.

 ```typescript